Information relating to the Coronavirus pandemic:

 - Change of Option fee - £50

 - Re-entry to the University examination for the Degrees of BPhil, MPhil, MTh, MSc (by coursework), MSt, MBA, MFA, MPP and any diploma or certificate (other than those listed under §1 cl.
 4(a)(xii) (a)-(i) of the Examination Regulations if you are not receiving any further tuition and therefore not paying any composition fees) - £183

 Find your candidate number

 You can locate your candidate number on the Examination and Assessment Information page in Student Self Service or by looking on the top of your individual timetable.

 Check your timetable

-A personal timetable showing your own papers and the dates, times and location at which they will take place will be sent to you at your college approximately five weeks before the examination.
+A personal timetable showing your papers and the dates, times and location at which they will take place will be published online at least two weeks before your first examination.
 Visit timetables for more information.